eaasi/user-handbook/source/guide/import-resource.rst

 The steps for importing Software resources are the same as those for :ref:`import_content` described above.
 At this time we recommend including as much immediately descriptive version detail as possible, in brief, into the Software resource's Name: e.g. "FileMaker Pro 4.0 for Windows"

-The only difference is that at the end of the import process, the object will be labelled and used functionally as a Software resource in EaaSI Client menus.
+The only difference is that at the end of the import process, the object will be labelled and used functionally as a Software resource in EAASI Client menus.
 That means that the contents of a Software resource could *potentially* be published if they are: 1) first saved or installed into an Environment, then 2) that Environment is published by an Admin user.

 Importing Emulators
 ====================

-Please see :ref:`managing_emulators` for more detailed instructions on managing and importing new emulators into an EaaSI node.
+Please see :ref:`managing_emulators` for more detailed instructions on managing and importing new emulators into an EAASI node.

 .. _import_image: